Installing R and RStudio

 Installing RStudio

-RStudio provides an easy to work with interface to R, and its format should feel familiar to other software environments like Stata or SPSS.
+RStudio provides an easy-to-use interface for R and should feel familiar to users of other software environments like Stata or SPSS.
+Download and install the free version of RStudio for your operating system from RStudio website.

 Installing additional R Packages